 About Yad Vashem

-Since its founding sixty four years ago, Yad Vashem, the World Holocaust Remembrance Center, on the Mount of Remembrance in Jerusalem, has become synonymous with Holocaust remembrance throughout the world.
+Since its founding sixty five years ago, Yad Vashem, the World Holocaust Remembrance Center, on the Mount of Remembrance in Jerusalem, has become synonymous with Holocaust remembrance throughout the world.
 Courageously confronting the annals of Nazi evil, it serves as the voice of the Jewish people and the conscience of humanity in the vital endeavor to transmit the history and the significance of the Holocaust to future generations.
 With the help and support of our generous donors, Yad Vashem stands as the international community’s preeminent institution, at the forefront of Holocaust education, commemoration, documentation, and research.

 As the responsibility for preserving the memory of the Shoah passes from the remaining survivors to younger generations, Yad Vashem’s landmark Museum, designed by world renowned architect Moshe Safdie, the International School for Holocaust, the Archives, and Research Institute provide the Jewish people and the entire world with essential information and terms of reference for gaining knowledge and insight regarding the cataclysmic events of the period.